Hamzooka/Poly-Project/README.md

 ## Demo
-To try the demo for yourself you can download the `Demo.zip` file provided.
+To try the demo for yourself you can download the `demo.zip` file provided.

 To run the game, unzip the file and run the `PolyProject.exe` file.
 It may ask you to download Visual Studio or DirectX if it is not currently on your computer.
 There may be a windows warning that pops up about the safety of the game, you may ignore this and run it anyways.